interactiveaudiolab/voogle/README.md

 Unit tests can be run with `npm run test`.

 ## Extending
+Voogle, as installed comes with a small test collection of audio files (aka dataset) that can be searched and a default trained deep learning model (a Siamese network) built in Keras.

 Voogle can be extended to incorporate additional models and datasets.

 ### Adding a model